Dredging

 Category

-A classification of waters based on the surface area of territory to be supplied and/or drained and/or based on the storage function.
-Three categories of systems are distinguished, namely primary, secondary and tertiary.
+A classification of waters based on the surface area to be supplied and/or drained and/or based on the storage function.
+Three categories of systems are distinguished, namely primary, secondary, and tertiary.

-The proper maintenance of the banks and embankments as well as the corresponding bank defense works, insofar as this is necessary to prevent the drainage, supply or storage of water from being obstructed by subsidence or washout, or constructed maintenance strips or fences from being threatened by subsidence.
-For slope maintenance, it may be necessary to raise the collapsed slope out of the water.
+Proper maintenance of the banks and embankments, as well as the associated bank protection works, insofar as this is necessary to prevent subsidence or erosion from hindering the discharge, supply, or storage of water, or to prevent subsidence from threatening constructed maintenance strips or fences.
+For maintenance of the embankment, it may be necessary to pull the subsided embankment out of the water.
 Removal of vegetation and overhanging branches.

-Cleaning and mowing the wet profile of the water to the water's edge, by removing vegetation and materials from the water.
-For waters wider than 6 meters and located in the secondary system, maintenance of the riparian zone up to 3 meters into the water belongs to the ordinary maintenance dry.
+Cleaning and mowing the wet profile of the water to the water's edge by removing vegetation and materials from the water.
+For waters wider than 6 metre located in the secondary system, maintenance of the shore zone up to 3 metre the water is part of regular dry maintenance.

 Insertion height

-The elevation at the intersection of the sloping bank embankment (bank slope) with horizontal ground level.
+The height at the intersection of the sloping bank (bank slope) and the horizontal ground level.
 Expressed as height relative to the bottom of the ditch (depth relative to ground level) or relative to NAP.

-Division of a surface water body according to equal and homogeneous characteristics distinguished within it.
+Division of a surface water body based on consistent and homogeneous characteristics that are distinguished within a surface water body.

 Artwork

-Civil engineering work for the infrastructure of roads, water, railroad tracks, water defenses and/or pipelines not intended for permanent human habitation.
+Civil engineering work for the infrastructure of roads, waterways, railways, flood defenses, and/or pipelines not intended for permanent human habitation.

 Ground level

-Elevation of the ground surface in an area, excluding slopes and berms or other (artificial) elevations or decreases;
+Elevation of the ground surface in an area, excluding embankments and verges or other (artificial) elevations or depressions;

 Maintenance obligation

-The manner in which liability for maintenance of surface water bodies, storage areas and engineering structures is defined in the legger.
-Who is responsible (maintenance obligation) for carrying out (or having carried out) which maintenance activities (maintenance obligation).
+The manner in which responsibility for the maintenance of surface water bodies, storage areas, and engineering structures is laid down in the register.
+Who is responsible (maintenance obligation) for carrying out (or arranging for the carrying out of) which maintenance work (maintenance obligation).

-Natural or legal person responsible for the maintenance of water works.
-Maintenance obligation The liability for maintenance of water works managed by the Water Board, as specified in the legger or in regulations accompanying exemptions.
+Natural or legal person responsible for the maintenance of waterworks.
+Maintenance obligation Liability for the maintenance of waterworks managed by the water board, as specified in the register or in regulations governing exemptions.

 Surface water body

-Cohesive whole of water occurring freely at the earth's surface, with the substances contained therein, as well as the associated soil, banks and, insofar as expressly designated under the Water Act, drier riparian areas, as well as flora and fauna.
+A coherent whole consisting of water occurring freely on the earth's surface, with the substances present therein, as well as the associated soil, banks and, insofar as expressly designated under the Water Act, drier bank areas, as well as the flora and fauna.

 Artwork for separating two different water levels.